Costas array: Other methods

 Two methods that found Costas arrays up to order 52 using more complicated methods of adding or deleting rows and columns were published in 2004 and 2007.

 Variants

 Costas arrays on a hexagonal lattice are known as honeycomb arrays.
 It has been shown that there are only finitely many such arrays, which must have an odd number of elements, arranged in the shape of a hexagon.
 Currently, 12 such arrays (up to symmetry) are known, which has been conjectured to be the total number.

+Golomb and Taylor noted that a small number of Costas arrays have the property that no two points are diagonally adjacent to each other.
+These are known as non-attacking kings Costas arrays (NAKCAs), since placing a chess king at each point results in a configuration where no two kings attack each other.
+A subset of NAKCAs are generated systematically using a variant of the Lempel–Golomb construction.
+A stronger condition defines the non-attacking queens Costas arrays (NAQCAs), which are Costas arrays which are also solutions to the n queens problem.
+The only known NAQCA is the trivial 1×1 Costas array, and it is conjectured that no others exist.